marcorosso768/marcorosso768.github.io/_pages/en/about.md

 <b style="color: $white-color;">Political Economy</b>,
 <b style="color: $white-color;">Crime Economics</b>,
 <b style="color: $white-color;">Experimental</b> and
 <b style="color: $white-color;">Behavioral Economics</b>, with a particular interest in how institutions and individual behavior interact in real-world settings.
+More broadly, I am drawn to questions that sit at the intersection of economics and social behavior, wherever the data and the methods can speak to them.

-I am a <b style="color: $white-color;">Postdoctoral Researcher</b> at the <b style="color: $white-color;">University of Cagliari</b>, where I am working on the interactions between remote work, artificial intelligence, and local labor markets, bringing the same methodological toolkit to a new research frontier.
+Currently, I am a <b style="color: $white-color;">Postdoctoral Researcher</b> at the <b style="color: $white-color;">University of Cagliari</b>, where I am working on the interactions between remote work, artificial intelligence, and local labor markets.
 You can find more about my work in my <b style="color: $white-color;"><a href="/assets/pdf/en/[Marco%20Rosso]%20Curriculum%20Vitae.pdf" target="_blank" rel="noopener noreferrer" class="external">CV</a></b>.

 Meanwhile, I <b style="color: $white-color;"><a href="/teaching/">teach</a></b> <b style="color: $white-color;">Microeconomics</b>, <b style="color: $white-color;">Introduction to Economics of the EU</b>, and <b style="color: $white-color;">Python for Economists</b>, and I serve as a <b style="color: $white-color;">Teaching Assistant</b> for <b style="color: $white-color;">Political Economy</b> at the <b style="color: $white-color;">Department of Economics</b>, the <b style="color: $white-color;">Department of Management</b>, and the <b style="color: $white-color;">Department of Political and Social Sciences</b> at the <b style="color: $white-color;">University of Bologna</b>.
 At the same time, I contributed to the rollout of the <a href="https://appminuto.it/login" target="_blank" rel="noopener noreferrer" class="external">MinUTo App</a><sup><a href="#fn1" id="ref1">1</a></sup> in support of mindful parenting, within the <a href="https://site.unibo.it/minuto/en" target="_blank" rel="noopener noreferrer" class="external">MinUTo Project</a>, for which I conducted online interviews.